LezWatch/LezWatch/_writing/style-guide.md

 Common exceptions:

 * Actors who are in web-series: Cisgender, Unknown
-* Characters who have romantic relationships with other species (human/klingon, etc): Pansexual
+* Characters who have romantic relationships with other species (human/Klingon, etc): Pansexual

 ## Spelling and Romanization

 We write in American (or Canadian) English for the most part.
 This can cause a problem when adding foreign content, as even languages that use the Latin alphabet can include characters with diacritics, ligatures and others that are not commonly used in present-day English.

 So.
 Funzies.
 Use the characters they use.
 Zoë, Ægir, Erdös and so on.
 Use copy/paste if you don't know how to add those manually.
 They're safe to use in titles and tags, as WordPress will auto-correct for you in the URLs.

+Also remember to use the name order that the actor or character does.
+If they're Asian and use the Patronym (last name) as the 'first' name, then do LASTNAME FIRSTNAME.
+Romanization may happen with some characters, but WordPress should be fine.

 ## Images